gyhdc/wheat-simulation/README.md

 4. Optionally, set custom parameters (defaults are available).
 5. Use `train.py` in `Models/YOLOV7` to start training the model.
 Expected results should appear within 25-75 epochs.

+## Pretrained models
+The YOLOv7 pretrained model trained with grayscale image processing can be downloaded from [YOLOv7 wheat pretrained](https://www.dropbox.com/scl/fi/xhtn1mz1q643i54cf87y4/yolov7_wheat.pt?rlkey=0ah3pxn9k6y49ik9llxai3m39&dl=0)

+## Evaluation
+1. In the `main.py`  inside `Assess`, specify the path for the test dataset labels and the labels of the detected results.
+2. Perform the evaluation.
+Results will be printed in the console.

-## Detection
+## Detection (Inference)
 1. In `detect.py`, modify custom parameters as needed (defaults are acceptable).
 2. Set the path for the test dataset.
 3. Run the script for detection.
 Results will be available in the `runs/detect` folder.

-## Evaluation
-1. In the `main.py`  inside `Assess`, specify the path for the test dataset labels and the labels of the detected results.
-2. Perform the evaluation.
-Results will be printed in the console.